Bacon, brown sugar and balsamic vinegar elevates the humble Brussel Sprout into a scrumptious side dish, perfect for Thanksgiving or Christmas dinner!

 - 2 cloves of garlic, finely chopped

-- ¼ tsp black pepper add more for an extra kick
+- ¼ teaspoon black pepper add more for an extra kick

 Instructions

-- Turn heat to medium and sautee onions and garlic in bacon grease for about 3-4 minutes, until onions are softened and garlic is fragrant.
+- Turn heat to medium and cook the diced onions in thebacon grease for about 3-4 minutes until softened.
+Add garlic and red pepper flakes with a pinch of salt and pepper.
+Cook for another minute or so until the garlic is fragrant.

 - While onions are sauteeing, mix together chicken broth, brown sugar, balsamic vinegar, salt and pepper until well combined.
 Pour into the pan with the onions and garlic and stir to combine.